Job Title: Clinical Fellow in General Medicine

 Job Overview

-Join Health and Care Jersey as a Clinical Fellow in General Medicine for our August 2025 intake.
+Join Health and Care Jersey as a Clinical Fellow in General Medicine on a Three Year Contract.
 This is an exciting opportunity for doctors looking to advance their career in medicine or gain valuable experience.
 As a General Medicine Clinical Fellow, you will be a vital member of the team, gaining hands-on experience in managing both acute and chronic conditions.
 Your role will include assessing and treating patients with a variety or conditions while working alongside a full medical and nursing team.
 There are also opportunities to get involved in aero-medical transfers and contribute to the development of clinical guidelines and pathways.

 Key Responsibilities: